mdasifchand/Inference/README.md

 - place engine file at `execution-engines` folder
 - create a build directory and perform `cmake ..`
 - from the root of the project run `./build/inference-tensorrt/inference-tensorrt
+- inference-tensorrt includes runtime inference in C++ with TensorRT

 # Pipeline
 - Find a problem (here: Classification)